We will continue to partner with friends to confront any emerging threats: Army chief

-"Navy is committed to enhance cooperation with like-minded members in the Indian Ocean region, and our cooperation ethos is guided, as articulated by the Prime Minister, by the 5Ss -- Samman (honour), Samvad (dialogue), Sahyog (cooperation), Shanti (peace) and Samriddhi (prosperity)," he said.
-The Army chief in his address earlier, also urged to the defence industry to provide solutions for the armed forces.
+"Navy is committed to enhancing cooperation and engagement with like-minded members in the Indian Ocean Region, and our cooperation ethos is guided, as articulated by the Prime Minister, by the 5Ss -- Samman (honour), Samvad (dialogue), Sahyog (cooperation), Shanti (peace) and Samriddhi (prosperity)," he said.
+The Army chief in his address earlier also urged to the defence industry to provide solutions for the armed forces.

 "As we prepare to meet challenges that lie on our security path in an uncertain and complex world, we look towards the defence industry to provide solutions, to meet the needs of our defence forces," he said.
 Rawat said any country maintains "armed forces or should I say, strong armed forces" for maintaining peace, stability and order.